rapha18th/text-filter/README.md

 `pip install nltk`
 `python demo.py`

 The premise of my solution is that the texts that Marry receives can be classified as past tense statements or questions.
+The code uses The Natural Language Toolkit (NLTK) is a Python package for natural language processing to achieve this.

 `demo.py` includes the function called `classify_text `that takes a text as an argument and returns a label based on some criteria.
 The function does the following steps: